fathym-it/docs/docs/introduction/design-principals.md

 - :white_check_mark: You want to deliver Micro-Frontends without creating your own internal framework
 - :white_check_mark: You want to begin migrating away from existing monolithic applications
-- :white_check_mark: You want to accelerate cloud adoption across your organization
+- :white_check_mark: You want to accelerate cloud adoption across your enterprise
 - :white_check_mark: You need the support of an enterprise technology team, without hiring all of the traditional resources
 - :white_check_mark: You want to enalbe a modern development cycle for your team
 - :white_check_mark: You want to provide feedback towards the framework